I. What is Adventure?

 VI.
 Examples of Adventure in Pop Culture

-Here Peter and his Lost Boys face Captain Hook and his crew in an important battle in Neverland’s history.
+Peter and his Lost Boys face Captain Hook and his crew in an important battle in Neverland’s history.
 It is what Peter’s whole adventure has been leading to and what the audience has been waiting for throughout the story.

 Treasure Planet is an animated adaptation of the famous adventure novel Treasure Island by Robert Louis Stevenson.
 In the film, the young protagonist Jim Hawkins sets out on a quest to find the mysterious treasure planet, which legend claims is home to the infamous Captain Flint’s vast collection of hidden treasure.
-The clip below shows the scene when Jim leaves port on the RLS Legacy to begin the adventure:

-As can be seen, adventure stories can be changed to take place in any time or location.
+Adventure stories can be changed to take place in any time or location.
 The classic story of Treasure Island is reset in the future, with flying ships and strange aliens, robots and interstellar travel; it achieves the same feelings as Treasure Island but in a new and exciting way.

 VII.
 Related Terms